kinik93/makefile-basics/README.md

 The second and third rule instead create the object files.
 Typing ```make clean``` all the object files .o and the main executable will be deleted.

-You can also define your own variables to make the rules of the previous makefile a bit more unaware about specific compiler
+You can also define your own variables to make the rules of the previous makefile a bit more generic
 ```Bash
 CC=gcc
 CFLAGS=-I.